- £5,000 - £250,000+

 Our lenders only work through brokers.
-Our relationship with the UK's leading homeowner loan broker means you'll get great service and access to the largest range of home owner loans.
-Compare our loans and lenders here.
+Our relationship with the UK's leading broker means you'll get great service and access to the largest range of home owner loans.

-There are a number of reasons why a homeowner loan (sometimes called a secured loan) could be of interest to you:
+There are a number of reasons why a homeowner loans (sometimes called secured loans) could be of interest to you:

 Compared to a remortgage homeowner loans have a number of advantages:

 Homeowner loans have a number of advantages over an unsecured personal loan:

 1 this is the value of your home over and above the amount of your mortgage outstanding.
 For instance your home may be worth £250,000 and your remaining mortgage is £100,000.
 This means the equity in your home is £150,000.